simoninireland/epydemic/doc/sis.rst

 -------------

 Event methods are defined for each of the two dynamical rules for the
-process: infection and removal (recovery).
+process: infection and recovery.

 .. automethod:: SIS.infect

-.. automethod:: SIS.remove
+.. automethod:: SIS.recover